ghc-proposals/ghc-proposals/proposals/0000-overloaded-bracket.rst

   ``[| 5 |] :: Applicative m => m Exp``.
 I am opposed to this direction as it breaks abstraction.
 The implementation detail of how ``[| 5 |]`` is desugared leaks to the user.

+  It could be argued that this is different to how ``MonadFail`` constraints are desugared.
+In a similar situation the desugaring gives rise to a constraint the user has to satisfy.
+The key difference in this case is that the ``Quote`` constraint is very easy to satisfy and can be implemented with a simple name supply.
+  If it turns out to be necessary then at a later point relaxing the constraints placed on the combinators in a backwards compatible way.

 Unresolved Questions
 --------------------